 We are now accepting entries into the 2020 CIBAs. https://www.chantireviews.com/contests/

-NOTE: We begin accepting entries into the 2020 NELLIE BLY Book Awards.
+NOTE: We are now accepting entries into the 2020 NELLIE BLY Book Awards.
 The last day to submit to the 2020 Nellie Bly Book Awards in November 30, 2020.

 Don’t delay.
 Enter today!